 The goal of an SEO audit is to identify current status, challenges and opportunities that could be implemented to drive more impressions, visits and conversions.
 Using sophisticated tools and insight, a full audit will look at hidden issues within the coding or architecture of your site which you and your users may not notice.
 It’ll also flag glaringly obvious errors, quick fixes and risk levels across backlinks.

-Some of the areas an SEO audit can determine include:
+Some of the areas an SEO audit can determine to include:

 - Current keyword performance